-2 There is some evidence about the relationship between exposure to a number of drugs and 3 melanoma risk, but none on the effect of exposure to the drug after a diagnosis of melanoma 4 on survival.
+There is some evidence about the relationship between exposure to a number of drugs and melanoma risk, but none on the effect of exposure to the drug after a diagnosis of melanoma on survival.
 The evidence is summarised in Tables 78 to 86.

-5 Hormone replacement therapy (HRT)
+Hormone replacement therapy (HRT)

-6 Low quality evidence from an observational study of 206 patients with melanoma followed up 7 for a median of 10.6 years (MacKie and Bray, 2004) suggests a lower overall mortality rate in 8 those receiving HRT than in those not receiving HRT (mortality rate 1.2% versus 3.3%;

-9 HR=0.17, 95% CI 0.05 to 0.62).
-No evidence was found about the effect of hormone

-10 replacement therapy on progression-free survival, quality of life, melanoma-specific survival 11 or concurrent disease-specific survival in patients with melanoma.
+Low quality evidence from an observational study of 206 patients with melanoma followed up for a median of 10.6 years (MacKie and Bray, 2004) suggests a lower overall mortality rate in those receiving HRT than in those not receiving HRT (mortality rate 1.2% versus 3.3%; HR=0.17, 95% CI 0.05 to 0.62).
+No evidence was found about the effect of hormone replacement therapy on progression-free survival, quality of life, melanoma-specific survival or concurrent disease-specific survival in patients with melanoma.

-12 Indirect evidence comes from studies comparing the incidence rates of melanoma in women13 receiving hormone therapy to those not receiving such therapy:
+Indirect evidence comes from studies comparing the incidence rates of melanoma in women receiving hormone therapy to those not receiving such therapy:

-- Low quality evidence from 8 case control and 2 cohort studies including 110113 patients (Gandini et al, 2011) suggests uncertainty over whether hormone replacement therapy is - associated with an increased risk of melanoma, OR 1.16 (95% CI 0.93 to 1.44). - Moderate quality evidence from a randomised trial of hormone replacement therapy (Tang et al, 2011) suggests uncertainty about the relative rates of melanoma, HR = 0.92 (95% CL 0.61 to 1.37; HPT versus po HPT) - 19 CI 0.61 to 1.37; HRT versus no HRT). - The evidence from these studies suggests that, even at the upper limit of the effect confidence interval, the absolute increase in melanoma risk is likely to be small.
+- Low quality evidence from 8 case control and 2 cohort studies including 110113 patients (Gandini et al, 2011) suggests uncertainty over whether hormone replacement therapy is associated with an increased risk of melanoma, OR 1.16 (95% CI 0.93 to 1.44). - Moderate quality evidence from a randomised trial of hormone replacement therapy (Tang et al, 2011) suggests uncertainty about the relative rates of melanoma, HR = 0.92 (95% CI 0.61 to 1.37; HRT versus no HRT). - The evidence from these studies suggests that, even at the upper limit of the effect confidence interval, the absolute increase in melanoma risk is likely to be small.

-22 Oral contraceptives
+Oral contraceptives

-23 No evidence was found about the effect of oral contraceptives with respect to survival from24 melanoma.
+No evidence was found about the effect of oral contraceptives with respect to survival from melanoma.

 Indirect evidence comes from studies comparing the incidence rates of melanoma in women taking oral contraceptives therapy to those not taking oral contraceptives.
-Low quality evidence from 4 cohort and 16 case control studies including 301347 women (Gandini et al, 2011) suggests that oral contraceptive use is not associated with an increased risk of

-29 melanoma, OR 1.04 (95% CI 0.92 to 1.18).
+Low quality evidence from 4 cohort and 16 case control studies including 301347 women (Gandini et al, 2011) suggests that oral contraceptive use is not associated with an increased risk of melanoma, OR 1.04 (95% CI 0.92 to 1.18).

-30 β-blockers
+β-blockers

-31 Low quality evidence comes from three cohort studies (De Giorgi et al, 2013; Livingston et al,

-32 2013; Lemeshow et al, 2011) including 4641 patients with melanoma, 557 of whom had

-33 received treatment with β -blockers.
-Pooling the adjusted hazards ratios suggests better

-34 overall survival in those treated with β -blockers (HR = 0.80, 95%Cl 0.67 to 0.94).
-One study

-35 (De Giorgi et al, 2013) also reported better disease free survival (defined as the time to

-36 melanoma recurrence or death from any cause) in the group taking β -blockers (rate of recurrence or death was 2.5% versus 8%; HP = 0.02, 0.5% (Cl.
-0.01 to 0.17)
+Low quality evidence comes from three cohort studies (De Giorgi et al, 2013; Livingston et al, 2013; Lemeshow et al, 2011) including 4641 patients with melanoma, 557 of whom had received treatment with $\beta$ -blockers.
+Pooling the adjusted hazards ratios suggests better overall survival in those treated with $\beta$ -blockers (HR = 0.80, 95%Cl 0.67 to 0.94).
+One study (De Giorgi et al, 2013) also reported better disease free survival (defined as the time to melanoma recurrence or death from any cause) in the group taking $\beta$ -blockers (rate of recurrence or death was 2.5% versus 8%; HR = 0.03, 95% Cl 0.01 to 0.17).

-37 recurrence or death was 2.5% versus 8%; HR = 0.03, 95% CI 0.01 to 0.17).

-38 Immunosuppressive therapy
+Immunosuppressive therapy

-39 No evidence was found about the use of immunosuppressive therapy in transplant patients40 with respect to survival from melanoma.
+No evidence was found about the use of immunosuppressive therapy in transplant patients with respect to survival from melanoma.